ivabus/lonelyradio/README.md

 lonelyradio [-a <ADDRESS:PORT>] <MUSIC_FOLDER> [-p] [-w]
 ```

 All files (recursively) will be shuffled and played back.
-Public log will be displayed to stderr, private to stdout.
+Public log will be displayed to stdout, private to stderr.

 ### Clients